 A 1997 graduate of Iowa State University, Horton was an All-American at 167-pounds in his senior campaign.
 He was also a four-year letterwinner and a two-time freestyle All-American for the Cyclones under head coach Bobby Douglas.
 Horton was also named a High School All-American in 1992, while attending high school in Dubuque, Iowa.

-Horton and his family reside in Monument, Colo.
+Horton and his family reside in Colorado Springs, Colo.